rjb-tech/myChattanooga/backend/README.md

 ## Data Models

 The data models and migrations are made using [Prisma](https://www.prisma.io/).
-All the migration files and models can be found in the `/prisma` directory
+All the migration files and models can be found in the `/prisma` directory.

 **Apply previous migrations**